Thai Canal: Thailand

-Potential regional impact
+Singapore

 The canal would compete directly with ports in the Strait of Malacca area, including Port Klang, Tanjung Pelepas, and Singapore.
 According to a May 2002 report in the Malaysian Business Times, any effect on Malaysia would not be felt for 15 years after the completion of the canal.
 Singapore has expressed concerns about an adverse impact on its economy from the proposed canal.
 One report estimated that Singapore might lose 30% of its shipping trade as a result of the canal.